 👩🏻🍳How to Make Tiramisu

-2. In another bowl, whip the remaining 250 ml of cream with sugar and vanilla until soft peaks form.
+2. In a separate bowl, whip cream with sugar and vanilla to soft peaks, then fold in the mascarpone mixture.

 💭Tips for Recipe Success